zzzprojects/docs/entityframework-extensions.net/pages/getting-started/overview.md

 ## Bulk Operations Methods

-Bulk operation methods give you additional flexibility by allowing to customize options such as primary key, columns, include child entities and more.
+Entity Framework Extensions Bulk operation methods give you additional flexibility by allowing to customize options such as primary key, columns, include child entities and more.

 They are also faster than **BulkSaveChanges** since they don't use the ChangeTracker and don't call the **DetectChanges** method.